💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 Status Bar

-When the extension is enabled and a supported file has been opened in the editor you'll see a 💧 emoji appear in the bottom right hand side of the vscode status bar.
-This is the extensions status bar item and that will allow you to enable/disable formatting (programmatically).
-It also informs upon ignored files, notifies you when the parser encounters any code errors and is displayed when a .liquid
+file has been opened in the editor you'll see an 💧 emoji appear in the bottom right hand side of the vscode status bar.
+This is the extensions status bar item and it will allow you to enable/disable formatting (programmatically), inform you when an ignored file is open and notifies you when the Æsthetic encounters any code errors during beautification.

 file is opened.